Sui Lutris: A Blockchain Combining Broadcast and Consensus: Background Models

 \sysname achieves the standard security properties of blockchain systems relating to validity, safety, and liveness: \begin{itemize}[leftmargin=*] \item \textbf{Validity}: State transitions at correct validators are in accordance with the authorization rules relating to objects, as well as the VM logic constraining valid state transitions on objects of defined types.
 This property is unconditional with respect to the number of correct validators in the network.

-\item \textbf{Safety}: If two transactions $t$ and $t'$ are executed on correct validators, in the same or different epochs, and take as input the same $\objectkey$, then $t=t'$.
-This property holds in full asynchrony subject to a maximum threshold of Byzantine nodes in the system.
+\item \textbf{Safety}: If two transactions $t$ and $t'$ are executed on correct validators, in the same or different epochs, and take the same inputs, then $t=t'$.
+This property also holds in asynchrony subject to a maximum threshold of Byzantine nodes.

-\item \textbf{Liveness}: All valid transactions sent by correct clients are eventually processed up to final status, and their effects persist across epoch boundaries.
-All $\objectkey$ that have not been used as inputs to a committed transaction are eventually available to be used by a correct client as part of a valid transaction.
+\item \textbf{Liveness}: All valid transactions sent by correct clients are eventually processed until final (and their effects persist across epoch boundaries).
+All objects that have not been used as inputs to a committed transaction are eventually available to be used by a correct client as part of a valid transaction.
 This property holds under partial synchrony, due to our use of Bullshark~\cite{bullshark} consensus (but would hold in asynchrony when using Tusk~\cite{narwhal}). \end{itemize}

 Liveness encompasses censorship resistance.
-It also only holds for a correct client that may not equivocate by sending conflicting transactions for the same owned object version.
+It also only holds for a correct client that does not equivocate by sending conflicting transactions for the same owned object version.